About Northumbrian Water

 The solution would need to be affordable, easy to install (with little interruption to the water supply) and compliant with drinking water inspectorate (DWI) regulation 31 when connected to a water pipe.
 Maintenance, calibration and replacement are key considerations as is the ability to communicate data effectively.
 Visualisation of the output is also important and the solution must be user-friendly for the operational technology department at Northumbrian Water.

-Riscon Solutions and Inventia UK, with Marketech Solutions on the Northumbrian Water, monitoring water quality within the distribution network and real time analysis challenge: The ITERATION project delivers a cloud-enabled, remote water quality monitoring solution
+Riscon Solutions and Inventia UK, with Marketech Solutions will be working with Northumbrian Water on the monitoring water quality within the distribution network and real time analysis challenge: The ITERATION project delivers a cloud-enabled, remote water quality monitoring solution